-This course is about the interaction of facilities and learning in a public school system.
-Facilities issues at the building level as well as district-wide issues related to facilities development, planning, and student learning will be covered.
-Facilities management concepts and processes for schools, grounds, school bus garages and other buildings as well as how to plan for major capital projects will be part of this course.
+This course is about the interaction of facilities and learning in a variety of systems.
+Facilities issues at the building level as well as enterprise-wide issues related to facilities development, planning, and participant learning will be covered.
+Facilities management concepts and processes for organizations, grounds and other buildings as well as how to plan for major capital projects will be part of this course.
+Emphasis will be placed on creating environments that produce results.

-GED 760 Negotiations in the Public Sector
+GED 760 Bargaining and Negotiations

-This course will familiarize School Administrators with the basic tenets of public sector bargaining and the laws that govern the process.
-Special emphasis will be placed on NJ statute and code which guides this process.
+This course will familiarize leaders with the basic tenets of bargaining and the applicable laws that govern the process.
+Special emphasis will be placed on appropriate statute and code which guides this process.
 An overview of the historic development of public bargaining along with the legal casework will be presented.
-School Administrators will become familiar with unit bargaining, contract development and enforcement, arbitration rules, fact finding, mediation, comparability and other devices.
-Emphasis will be placed on the New Jersey social/legislative framework, which guides this process.
+Organizational leaders will become familiar with unit bargaining, contract development and enforcement, arbitration rules, fact finding, mediation, comparability and other devices.
+Emphasis will be placed on the social/legislative framework which guides this process.
 Alternative strategies such as privatization will also be explored.
 Distinctions between monetary wages benefits and other benefits will be examined.
-School administrators will become familiar with the steps involved in developing a strategy to maximize diminished resources while also addressing overall school improvement and student achievement objectives.
+Leaders will become familiar with the steps involved in developing a strategy to maximize diminished resources while also addressing overall organizational improvement and achievement objectives.

-GED 765 Comparative Educational Systems
+GED 765 Comparative Systems

-In this course, students will analyze conceptual questions underlying comparative and international education.
-Emphasis will be placed on the interrelationships between education, culture and society from a multi-national perspective.
-Gender, race, class, socio-political and economic structures will be examined in the context of the public system of education.
-Special attention will be focused on the globalization of economies and the impact they have on the educational reform movements throughout the world.
+In this course, students will analyze conceptual questions underlying comparative and international organizations including education.
+Emphasis will be placed on the interrelationships between organizations, culture and society from a multi-national perspective.
+Gender, race, class, socio-political and economic structures will be examined in the context of the particular organizations.
+Special attention will be focused on the globalization of economies and the impact they have on the innovation movements throughout the world.
 Various national systems will be compared from a historical perspective.

-GED 770 School Administration Internship
+GED 770 School Administrator Internship

 This seminar course is designed to provide students with field-based learning opportunities.
 Using the clinical approach, students engage in studies of the theoretical context of supervisory practice, methodological techniques, sociology of supervision, and supervision as leadership within the context of a school district leader.
 150 hours of field experience accompany this course.
+This course is only for those students who aspire to secure certification in NJ as a School Administrator.
+Other students will take a Special Topics class that is more closely related to their career and personal goals.